openreview/pdf-ref-resolver/readme.md

 ## Install Grobid
 ```
 > docker pull lfoppiano/grobid:0.7.2
 > docker run --rm -p 8070:8070 lfoppiano/grobid:0.7.2
 ```

-Note: The first time Grobid is run after starting the container, it will load up a bunch of model files, which takes a long time (~15-20 seconds or more, depending on the machine).
+Note: The first time the Grobid REST API is called after starting the container, it will  load up  a bunch  of model  files on  demand, which  takes a  long time (~15-20 seconds or  more, depending on the machine).
 The  command line app might timeout on the first usage.

 ## Build and install node app (installs to system node/node_modules location)
 ```
 > npm install
 > npm run build
 ```

-Install with sudo if node is installed as root:
+Install (with sudo if necessary) to system node installation:
 ```
 > npm i -g ./
 ```

 ## (Optional) Install Biblio-Glutton